 Transfer credit accepted toward completion of student's program will be counted as attempted and completed hours.
 ACI will not include transferred modules in the transcript and towards the CGPA.
 Transfer hours accepted into a program are factored into the quantitative measure and Max Time Frame by reducing the number of hours remaining in the program.
-ACI does not accept transfer credits except from SkillPoint Alliance.
+ACI does not accept transfer credits.

-For Example: 1200 hours/40 weeks program; ACI accepts 400 hours; new student's program is 800 hours and 25 weeks; max timeframe will be 25 X 143% = 36 weeks
+For Example: 1200 hours/40 weeks program; ACI accepts 400 hours; new student's program is 800 hours and 25 weeks; max timeframe will be $25 \times 143\% = 36$ weeks